STU/QCD Correspondence: STU Model

 \subsection{Higher derivatives}

-The higher derivative corrections to R-charged $AdS_{5}$ black holes studied originally for the black hole with three equal charges [63] where four-derivative corrections to the bosonic sector of five-dimensional $\mathcal{N}=2$ gauged supergravity considered.
-Then, the same problem in the STU model to linear order of the four derivative terms constructed [30].
-Now, we would like to extend this work to the case of three different charges [42].
+The higher derivative corrections to R-charged $AdS_{5}$ black holes studied originally for the black hole with three equal charges [78] where four-derivative corrections to the bosonic sector of five-dimensional $\mathcal{N}=2$ gauged supergravity considered.
+Then, the same problem in the STU model to linear order of the four derivative terms constructed [40].
+Now, we would like to extend this work to the case of three different charges [55].
+These solutions generalize the Gauss-Bonnet black holes to Einstein-Maxwell theory.
 In that case the metric (1) reminds unchange but,

-where $c_{1}$ is the small constant parameter corresponding to the higher derivative terms.
+where $c_{1}$ is the small constant parameter corresponding to the higher derivative terms and $a_{1}$ is $q_{i}$-dependent quantity which parameterize the corrections to the background geometry [40].
 In that case the modified horizon radius for the case of $k=1$ is given by the following expression,

 where $r_{0h}$ is the horizon radius without higher derivative corrections which is given by the equation (10).
-We should note that in order to obtain the expression (15) we removed $\mu$ by using $f_{k}=0$.
-The $k=1$ solutions is more appropriate to studies of the thermodynamic and hydrodynamic regimes of the theory, and also have interesting application in the horizon structure of the small black holes.
-Just as previous subsection it is interesting to find a critical value $\mu_{c}$.
+We should note that, in order to obtain the expression (15) we removed $\mu$ by using $f_{k}=0$.
+The $k=1$ solutions is more appropriate to studies of the thermodynamic and hydrodynamic regimes of the theory, and also have interesting application in the horizon structure of the small black holes.\\ Just as previous subsection it is interesting to find a critical value $\mu_{c}$.
 By using $\frac{q_{i}}{R^{2}}\ll1$ approximation we find that all previous relations are valid just we find a difference in the $c$, so one can obtain,

 In that case the critical value $\mu_{c}$ is root of the following equation,

 where we defined $c_{2}\equiv\frac{c_{1}}{9}q_{1}q_{2}q_{3}$.
 It is clear that $c_{1}=0$ yields to the relation (12).